Brymmobaggins/fylo-darktheme-landingPage/README.md

   column-gap: 3.75rem;
   grid-template-areas:
     "footerLogo . . . ."
-    "footerlocation footerContact footer-link second social-media";
+    "footerlocation footerContact footer-link second social-media" }

-}
 ```

-### Useful resources
+## Useful resources

-- [GoogleFont](https://www.googlefont.com) - This helped me for achieving the accurate font family [Raleway](https://fonts.google.com/specimen/Raleway) [Open Sans](https://fonts.google.com/specimen/Open+Sans)and font-weight for this challenge as it is instructed to be understand.
+- [GoogleFont](https://www.googlefont.com) - This helped me for achieveing the accurate font family [Raleway](https://fonts.google.com/specimen/Raleway) [Open Sans](https://fonts.google.com/specimen/Open+Sans)and font-weight for this challenge as it was given.

-- [CSS-gradient-genrator-factory](http://www.css3factory.com/linear-gradients/) -This is amazing tools that literally helped in achieving colour gradient for the button.
+- [CSS-gradient-genrator-factory](http://www.css3factory.com/linear-gradients/) -This was an amazing tools that literally helped in achieving colour gradient for the button.

 ## Author